-Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 17 February 2015 - 17 March 2015 Consultation Type: utive adverts in the Guardian and Perth Voice for the 4 Consultation Type. uration of the advertising period; voice for the 4 Notice of Notice on the City's website; Copies displayed at the City of Vincent Administration and Civic Centre and Library; Consultation with government and utility agencies; Notifications to Town Teams and Precinct Groups Street meeting held between the Mayor and Manager Policy and Place on 13 May 2015; and Updates s in the City's Planning and Building E-N lewsletters.
+Required by Legislation: Yes Required by City of Vincent Policy: Yes Consultation Period: 17 February 2015 - 17 March 2015 Consultation Type: Consecutive adverts in the Guardian and Perth Voice for the 4 week duration of the advertising period; Notice o on the City's website; displayed at the City of Vincent Adm inistration and Civic Centre and Library; Consultation with government and utility agencies; Notifications to Town Teams and Precinct Groups • Street meeting held between the Mayor and Manager Policy and Place on 13 May 2015; and Updates in the City's Planning and Building E-N ewsletters.
 Comments Received: 16 submission ons were received.